Saturday, 30 Aug 2008 01:12 AM

 Unless you have been living under a rock for the last year or so, you probably know that Google has become the king of the search engine hill.
 There are many reasons for this but number one in my opinion is that above all else they put value on content.
 Today I want to introduce you to two very powerful small business advertising options created by Google.

-These two ingenious programs have all but revolutionized the way advertising is done on the web.
+These 2 ingenious programs have all but revolutionized the way advertising is done on the web.
 Warning: If you are thinking..."web advertising isn't for me, I just need a few more clients around the block"...you better read this or be prepared to have your competitors eat your lunch.

 Google AdSense

 This program allows website 'publishers' to add some code from Google and receive 'content-relevant' ads on their site from other site owners.
 Here is an example: those ads you see in the yellow box above are delivered by Google and are matched to the content on the page.
-When someone surfs to the page and decides to check out one of those ads, the web site owner earns a portion of the advertising revenue that Google collects.
+When someone surfs to the page and decides to check out one of those ads, the website owner earns a portion of the advertising revenue that Google collects.

 The key here is that if you go to a site about quilting, you will see ads about quilting and not about dog grooming.
 I know this sounds so obvious but Google was the first to really figure this out.